 Samejima originally tells Cronos that he heard a new applicant might be refused because he was late due to a train incident.
 He tells Cronos to accept the exam applicant since their job is to train a diverse group of duelists and give everyone a fair shot.

 In the dub, Sheppard calls up to check to see if everything’s okay since he doesn’t want a repeat of last year where apparently Crowler dismissed a third of the potential applicants due to calling him ‘mister.’
-You’d think that’d be a firable offense, but I guess there’s only so many duel doctors in the world.
+You’d think that’d be a firable offense, but I guess there are only so many duel doctors in the world.

-Cronos originally doesn’t want to test Judai because the school’s only for the dueling elite, not some low ranked slackers, and wonders why Samejima’s defending him.
+Cronos originally doesn’t want to test Judai because the school’s only for the dueling elite, not some low ranked slackers, and he wonders why Samejima’s defending him.
 In the dub, he explains that there are enough talentless students at the academy already.

 Shou asks how Judai’s so confident since he only ranked nine levels higher than him in the written exam.
 In the dub, Syrus just comments on how confident Jaden is and wonders if he’s really that good.
 Basically the same, but they’re still omitting the ranks.